 The button triggers different functions depending on how long it is pressed:

 Duration Function < 1 sec.
 No action 1 - 9 sec.
-After releasing a system wide hardware reset is triggered 10 - 19 sec.
-After releasing a CUSTOM DEFAULT followed by a REBOOT is triggered after approx. 10 seconds. >= 20 sec.
+After releasing a system wide hardware reset is triggered >= 10 sec.
 After releasing a FACTORY DEFAULT followed by a REBOOT is triggered after approx. 10 seconds